Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 The Psychiatry Specialty Exam

 Once PAs have satisfied other requirements for the Psychiatry CAQ, they can apply for the Psychiatry Specialty Exam — 120 multiple-choice questions related to psychiatry targeted for PAs with experience in the practice of that specialty.
-It will be based on the Content Blueprint, developed using data gathered during the 2009-2015 PA Practice Analysis conducted by NCCPA.
+It will be based on the Content Blueprint, developed using data gathered during the 2023 PA Practice Analysis conducted by NCCPA.
+It is based on the Content Blueprint, developed using data gathered from the most recent PA Practice Analysis conducted by NCCPA.

 All exams for earning the initial CAQ are administered at Pearson VUE Test Centers.